GameState class represents the state of the game and serves as

 createGameState

-is created, it can be retrieved via thegetGameState()
+GameStateis created, it can be retrieved via thegetGameState()method.- Parameters:

 - the newly created singleton instance of